NUAA-FUG/FCS/README.md

 ## Basic.sh

-This script will install some basic sofeware and dependencies.LIst below:
+This script will install some basic sofeware and dependencies.

 - [x] Add RPM Fusion Repository.
 - [x] Install basic applications like git vim etc.